sinanrk/sinanrk.github.io/README.md

 This is my personal website hosted on GitHub Pages, focusing on my research in AI and Hydrology.
 [UNDER PREPARATION]

+> "Novelty is the essence of life, embrace it through creativity"

 ## Setup Instructions

 1. Fork this repository